juliasabatel/MA22RT_VIZ_PROJECT/README.md

 🔥 Graphs:
 Additional and specific speed information can be found in the graphs.

-# 👀 Visualization in Variable Acceleration in X
+# 👀 Variable Acceleration in X Visualization

 🏁 Traveled circuit:
 Made with the longitude and latitude data collected by the single-seater.
 The reddish traces show the formula's acceleration zones while the green ones show the deceleration zones.